loganmeetsworld/buzz/networking-101.md

 ### Protocol
 Think rules and regulations.
 A set of rules and standards that define a language that devices can use to talk to one another.
 There are a great number of protocols in use extensively in networking, and they are often implemented in different layers.

+### CIDR Blocks
+Classless Inter-Domain Routing.
+This is a method for allocating IP addresses and routing IP packets.
+It is a way of allowing flexible allocation of IPs and made the number of IPs much more.
+So the blocks are blocks of IPs.